fawadmalik/notes_and_ideas/How to Create a Salesforce Connected App for API Integration.md

      ```

 2. Add the following body parameters:
+   The body must be a x-www-form-urlencoded containing the following parameters:
    - `grant_type`: `password`
    - `client_id`: The **Consumer Key** from Step 7.
    - `client_secret`: The **Consumer Secret** from Step 7.
    - `username`: Your Salesforce username.
    - `password`: Your Salesforce password + security token.

-3. Test the request.
+4. Test the request.
 If successful, you will receive a JSON response containing the `access_token` and other details.

 ---